Legal Defense Fundraising on GiveSendGo

 GiveSendGo exists to share hope, and for many families, that hope takes the form of rallying support for a loved one navigating a serious legal situation.

-You don't need to be the defendant to start a fundraiser.
-Family members, friends, and community advocates can all create a legal defense fundraiser on behalf of someone facing legal hardship.
+You don't need to be the defendant to create a legal defense fundraiser.
+Family members, friends, and community advocates can all start a fundraiser on behalf of someone facing legal hardship.

 GiveSendGo's platform policy requires additional compliance steps for fundraisers raising funds to cover legal defense costs related to violent or weapons-related charges.
 These include, but are not limited to: